VaxyCompetitive/partner-list/README.md

 - The behavior of our partners does not directly reflect upon us.
 - Any issues between partners will result in an immediate termination of the partnership.

-_More information about partnerships and applying for one will follow shortly._
+_More information about partnerships and applying will follow shortly._